 Designed as another way to increase the efficiency of the GPU, DLSS is a path-breaking piece of technology.
 It can even be considered ahead of its time because of the process required to fully enjoy its benefits.

 The biggest issue here is that game developers are required to enable DLSS support when making the game.
-In order for the player to see the improvement, it needs to be sent to NVIDIA, which then lets an AI run through the game, analyze the images, and automatically upscale it to a higher resolution.
+In order for the player to see the improvement, it needs to be sent to NVIDIA, which then lets an AI run through the game, analyze the images, and automatically enhance it to a higher resolution.

 G-Sync vs. FreeSync